JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7927 days**.

-And here is a just a random fact -  **The largest shopping mall in the world is the West Edmonton Mall located in Edmonton, Alberta, Canada**.
+And here is a just a random fact -  **The majority of American models are skinnier than 98% of American women**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)